fghjorth/lqrps17/README.md

 ### Description

-The course will use illustrative examples from the political science literature, without focusing on the implementation of the quantitative approaches in statistical software.
+The course will use illustrative examples from the political science literature, and emphasizes the logic of research designs rather than their implementation in statistical software.
 The course equips students with concepts needed to understand the reasoning behind research designs and modeling in quantitative political science research.

 The course is structured around five themes, one covered each day: